 On June 25, 1938, Jensen submitted a patent to the U.S. Patent Office for a board game he developed, which he called The Love Game.
 As part of the advertising for the game he hired models and actors to enact the game “in the flesh.”
 He designated one of the models as Dorothy Davis, President of “Love, Inc.,” the mock company that designed the game.
 One of the actors was real life puppeteer Bil Baird and the photographs were taken by the now famous photographer Fritz Henle.
 The outdoor scenes were taken in Darien, Connecticut.

-All of the captions notes were on the back of each photograph and played along with the spoof of Dorothy Davis, her twin sister Dibbie, and variously players of the game.
+All of the captions notes were on the back of each photograph and played along with the spoof of Dorothy Davis, her twin sister Dibbie, and various players of the game.

 In 1940 Jensen landed a permanent writing position on the staff of Life Magazine in 1940.
 After the outbreak of World War II, he took a duration-of-the-war leave from Life in 1942 to join the United States Navy with the rank of ensign.
 From 1942-1943 he served on the U.S.S.
-Babbitt, a First World War destroyer employed on convoy duties in North Atlantic and Icelandic waters in addition to Carribean and North African runs.
+Babbitt, a First World War destroyer deployed on convoy duties in North Atlantic and Icelandic waters in addition to Carribean and North African runs.
 After transfering to naval aviation, Oliver spent time in England among search-plane squadrons and served in the Pacific aboard the U.S.S.
 Yorktown until the end of the war.
 Drawing on his experiences in the Navy, Oliver penned Carrier War in 1945 and returned to Life Magazine as a writer/editor until 1950.